oreLINK/XML-UBL/README.md

 * ❌ This module/element is not compatible with this template
 * 🔴 This module/element is not yet implemented in this template.
 * 🟠 This module/element is currently being implemented and will be available in a future release.
+* 🟡 This module/element is available in the template but not all of its functionalities have been initialized.
-* 🟢 This module/element is implemented and can be used in this template.
+* 🟢 This module/element is available in the template with all its features.
 * 🔵 This module/element is mandatory in this template.

 ### Credit Note 2.0